coder/docs/setup/kubernetes/aws.md

 ## Step 1: Spin up a K8s cluster

-The following will spin up a Kubernetes cluster using the `eksctl`; replace the parameters and workspace variables as needed to reflect those for your workspace.
+The following will spin up a Kubernetes cluster using the `eksctl`; replace the parameters and environment variables as needed to reflect those for your workspace.

 ```console